Phase 1 is now completed!

 We are extremely grateful for any external support that we receive.

 The new building will be located on an area previously used as a campsite.
 It is a terraced site with views over existing woodland.
 The land was cleared in February 2016 (to conform to ecological requirements).
 Excavation began in mid October 2016.
-Phase 1 should be complete by June 2017.
+Phase 1 was completed in October 2017.

 The new residential building will sleep 30 plus leaders in en-suite rooms of 4/6.